GabrielOnDelphi/TokenVampire-plugin/README.md

 It opens files in read-only shared mode so it never interferes with Claude Code.
 No data is sent anywhere.
 No tokens are wasted.

+## Stars are free

+Click the "Star" but ONLY if you think the project deserves it :)
+This will encourage future development.